aldebaran/libqi/doc/source/api/python/application.rst

    .. method:: stop()

-      stop the Application. (ask run to quit)
+      stop the Application. (unblock an application previously launched with *run*)

    .. method:: run()

-      block until stop is called.
-This calls start if it was not already called.
+      block until *stop* is called.
+This calls *start* if it was not already called.

    .. attribute:: session